How Web Creators Can

 2. Sort and Prioritize Your Portfolio

-This pandemic has a varied effect on different businesses.
-While the travel industry suffers, the hand sanitizers thrive.
+This pandemic has had a varied effect on different businesses.
+While the travel industry suffers, hand sanitizers thrive.

 3. Find Alternate Ways to Connect With Your Past Clients